Skip to contents

 It is useful to explicitly provide the argument ratio when a gsDesign object is input since gsDesign() does not have a ratio in return. ratio = 0, roundUpFinal = TRUE will just round up the sample size for non-survival designs.
 Since x <- gsSurv(ratio = M) returns a value for ratio, toInteger(x) will round to a multiple of M + 1 if M is a non-negative integer; otherwise, just rounding will occur.
 For 1:1 randomization, ratio = 1 gives an even final sample size.
 For 2:1 randomization, ratio = 2 gives a final sample size that is a multiple of 3.
 To just round without concern for randomization ratio, set ratio = 0.
 If toInteger(x, ratio = 3), rounding for final sample size is done to a multiple of 3 + 1 = 4; this could represent a 3:1 or 1:3 randomization ratio.
 For 3:2 randomization, ratio = 4 would ensure rounding sample size to a multiple of 5.

-For a gsSurv object, x$n.I is an event-count schedule. toInteger() first converts each planned event count to an integer.
-Interim event counts are rounded to the nearest integer.
-The final event count is rounded up when roundUpFinal = TRUE; otherwise, it is rounded to the nearest integer.
-Values within 0.01 of an integer are rounded to that integer.
-Counts are constrained to be positive and strictly increasing.
-The group sequential boundaries and spending are then recomputed with gsDesign() at the integer event counts.
+For a gsSurv object, x$n.I is an event-count schedule. toInteger() rounds the final planned event count (up when roundUpFinal = TRUE; otherwise to nearest integer, with a 0.01 tolerance), then derives interim integer event targets from x$timing * final_events.
+Interim counts are constrained to be positive and strictly increasing.
+Group sequential boundaries and spending are recomputed with gsDesign() at the integer event counts.

 Selective-bound settings (testUpper, testLower, testHarm, and harm spending for test.type 7 or 8) are carried from the input design into the internal gsDesign() recomputation so skipped looks stay skipped after integer rounding.